thomseddon/traefik-forward-auth/README.md

-  --client-id=                                          Client ID [$CLIENT_ID] --client-secret=                                      Client Secret [$CLIENT_SECRET] --prompt=                                             Space separated list of OpenID prompt options [$PROMPT] --tenant=                                             Only used by Microsoft Identity Platform's APIs and is the application id of the registered app
+  --client-id=                                          Client ID [$CLIENT_ID] --client-secret=                                      Client Secret [$CLIENT_SECRET] --prompt=                                             Space separated list of OpenID prompt options [$PROMPT] --tenant=                                             Only used by Microsoft Identity Platform's APIs and is the application id of the registered app [$TENANT]
+  --oidc-issuer=                                        OIDC Issuer URL.
+Only used when provider is OIDC [$OIDC_ISSUER]

 Help Options:
   -h, --help                                            Show this help message